trombik/ansible-role-zabbix_server/README.md

 The role support `PostgreSQL`, `MySQL` and `MariaDB`.
 An example for `MySQL` can be found at: [`tests/serverspec/mysql.yml`](tests/serverspec/mysql.yml)

+The role manages `zabbix-server` only.
+Other components, such as `zabbix-agent`, `zabbix-frontend`, web server, and database, are not the scope of this role.
+It is your responsibility to manage other components.
+The example uses my own roles.

 The role is still in beta.

 ## Notes for all users